cyberbotics/webots/docs/reference/supervisor.md

 The `wb_supervisor_node_get_pose` function returns an array of 16 values.
 The array shall be interpreted as a 4 x 4 [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) that represents an absolute transform of the node.
-The function returns the relative pose of the node with respect to the node specified in `node_from`.
-If `node_from` is null, it returns the absolute pose of the node in the global coordinate system.
+The function returns the relative pose of the node with respect to the node specified in `from_node`.
+If `from_node` is null, it returns the absolute pose of the node in the global coordinate system.

 The `wb_supervisor_node_enable_pose_tracking` function forces Webots to stream poses to the controller.
 It improves performances as the controller by default uses a request-response pattern to get pose data.